huggingface/transformers/README.md

 You can test most of our models directly on their pages from the [model hub](https://huggingface.co/models).
 We also offer [private model hosting, versioning, & an inference API](https://huggingface.co/pricing) for public and private models.

-Here are a few examples, in NLP:
+Here are a few examples:

+ in NLP:
 - [Masked word completion with BERT](https://huggingface.co/bert-base-uncased?text=Paris+is+the+%5BMASK%5D+of+France)
 - [Name Entity Recognition with Electra](https://huggingface.co/dbmdz/electra-large-discriminator-finetuned-conll03-english?text=My+name+is+Sarah+and+I+live+in+London+city)
 - [Text generation with GPT-2](https://huggingface.co/gpt2?text=A+long+time+ago%2C+)